Located in the centre of Thuringia, Weimar was once the capital of the German state.

 There are many different facets to the cultural history of Weimar.
 The town has been added to the list of UNESCO World Heritage sites twice.
 Once for the German cultural heritage of the town from the days of Goethe and Schiller, and once for the part it played in the architectural Bauhaus movement.

 The Weimar period of German history refers to the interwar period in the 1920s, when Germany was racked by hyperinflation following the Versailles treaty and reparations at the end of the First World War.
 The Weimar constitution was adopted in the town at the start of the democratic German government in 1919.
-The Weimar democracy preceded Hitler's rise to power and the transition to Nazi Germany.
+The Weimar social democracy preceded Hitler's rise to power and the transition to Nazi Germany.

-The phrase 'Weimar culture' refers not to the era of Goethe and Schiller but to this era of democracy in the Twenties with an explosion of creativity in art and architecture especially.
+The phrase 'Weimar culture' refers not to the era of Goethe and Schiller but to this era of social democracy in the Twenties with an explosion of creativity in art and architecture especially.
 (The Bauhaus movement also dates from this period.)

 Weimar shares an airport with nearby Erfurt (it's actually really Erfurt airport but the name was expanded for marketing reasons) although the range of flights offered is quite limited.